nwheise/hs-predictor/README.md

 A simple project for predicting an opponent's deck in Hearthstone.
 Python Version 3.6.5

+The script allows the user to enter the opponent's class and then, as the game is being played, enter what cards are used by the opponent.
-hsdeckpredictor.py is a script for predicting the most likely deck as a whole (i.e. an entire decklist, with the probability that that is the complete deck in use)
+After each card is entered, the script returns the list of possible cards in the opponent's deck with the corresponding probability that the card is included.

-hscardsindeckpredictor.py is a script that, given the cards played, produces a list of the probabilities that other cards are included in their deck.
+Deck and card information is current as of 02 October 2018.

 # Credit
 Hearthstone deck data was scraped from hsreplay.net, using the Google Chrome extension "DataMiner".